Police receive spate of attempted car theft reports in Welcome Bay

-A Tauranga woman has been left stranded after her car was stolen overnight and found a few streets down from her home with the engine still running.
+A Tauranga woman - who volunteers as a firefighter - has been left stranded after her car was stolen and found a few streets down from her home with the engine still running.

 It is one of about seven calls police received of attempted car thefts in Welcome Bay within 48 hours on November 7 and 8.